roblabs/roblabs.github.io/_posts/1970-01-01-osm-random-walk.md

 #excerpt_img:
 ---

-# A Random Walk with OpenStreetMap
+# A Random Walk with Mobile OpenStreetMap

+## Uses

+* Mobile
+  * Humanitarian and Health
+  * Tourism
+  * Field Research
+* No or low bandwidth
+  * Backcountry Hiking or Equestrian
+  * Museums
+  * Kiosks
+  * Meetings and Conferences

 ## Random